Sage-Bionetworks-Workflows/eks-stack/README.md

 depending on the required demand.
 The autoscaler is templatized and provided as a terraform module to be used within an EKS stack.

+Setup of spotio (Manual per AWS Account):

+* Subscribe through the AWS Marketplace: <https://aws.amazon.com/marketplace/saas/ordering?productId=bc241ac2-7b41-4fdd-89d1-6928ec6dae15>
+* "Set up your account" on the spotio website and link it to an existing organization
+* Link the account through the AWS UI:
+* Create a policy (See the JSON in the spotio UI)
+* Create a role (See instructions in the spotio UI)

 #### Connecting to an EKS cluster for kubectl commands